Cenotia/yii2-fa-icon-selector/README.md

 #### options ####

-**FaiconSelector** runs 'out of the box'.
-It has the following options to modify it's behaviour:

 De facto, [InputWidget properties](http://www.yiiframework.com/doc-2.0/yii-widgets-inputwidget.html) can also be used.

+More options to be documented in coming versions.